The world’s largest reef forecasting and modelling program to track and predict the condition of the Reef, including water quality and bleaching.

 The system can also model water quality in 3D across the entire Reef using data from NASA and the European Space Agency Sentinel-3 satellites.
 This innovative technology is the first step in building a comprehensive coastal information system for Australia.

-The eReefs Visualisation Portal is live on Australian Institute of Marine Science’s website, accessible to everyone who manages and uses the Reef and needs to know about the marine environment and water quality.
+The eReefs Visualisation Portal is accessible to everyone who manages and uses the Reef and needs to know about the marine environment and water quality.
 Other portals hosted on CSIRO and the Australian Bureau of Meteorology’s websites provide further specialised products that are also publicly accessible.

-Right now $9.6 million is being invested in advancing the functionality and capability of eReefs over the next four years through the Reef Trust Partnership to make it an even more powerful tool for Reef managers.
+A further $9.6 million has been invested in advancing the functionality and capability of eReefs through the Reef Trust Partnership to make it an even more powerful tool for Reef managers.

 #Want to help save the Reef?